pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

     readable, but not blind the pilot).

-    *busVoltsRatio* is the ratio of the nominal voltage currently present on the bus to which the device is bound, or -1 if the device is not bound to the current aircraft.
+    *busVoltsRatio* is the ratio of the nominal voltage currently present on the electrical bus powering the device.
+This is the same value as :func:`getAvionicsBusVoltsRatio`, including its handing of devices wired to several buses: 1.0 if the author assigned the device to no but at all, and -1 if the device is not bound to the current aircraft.

+    This callback allows you to override some default behavior.
+For example, if your device needs to be "powered on" even when the aircraft isn't, you can always return ``1.0`` for brightness.
+Or multiply your ``1.0`` return with ambientBrightness (but not busVoltsRatio) to adjust for ambient light.

     `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMCreateAvionicsEx>`__ :index:`XPLMCreateAvionicsEx`

-.. py:function:: destroyAvionics(avionicsID)
+.. py:function:: destroyAvionics(avionicsID) -> None

-  :param avionicsID: XPLMAvionicsHandle as obtained using :py:func:`createAvionicsEx`.
+  :param XPLMAvionicsID avionicsID: as obtained using :py:func:`createAvionicsEx`.
-  :return: None

   Removes the custom Avionics device.
 If it is being displayed, it is removed from the screen.::